This is the second charter for the Web Services Coordination Group. For reference purposes, the first charter is available.

-The Web Services Coordination Group provides a forum for coordination between the Working Groups of the Web Services Activity, the Semantic Web Activity, other parts of W3C (including the Technical Architecture Group), and other organizations.
+The Web Services Coordination Group provides a forum for coordination for Web services work at W3C, between the Working Groups of the Web Services Activity, the Semantic Web Activity, other parts of W3C, and other organizations.

 The functions of the Web Services Coordination Group is to:

-The proceedings of the Web Services Coordination Group are public.
+The proceedings of the meetings of the Web Services Coordination Group are public.
 The mailing list used is <firstname.lastname@example.org>.
-A Member-only mailing list <email@example.com> is available for administrative purposes only.
+A public mailing list <email@example.com> is also available.

 The Web Services Coordination Group membership consists of:

-The Chair of the Web Services Coordination Group is David Fallside (IBM).
+The Chair of the Web Services Coordination Group is Steve Ross-Talbot (Enigmatec Corporation).
 The W3C Team contact is Hugo Haas.

 The Web Services Coordination Group will hold a distributed meeting every other week.
-The representative from each Working Group participating in the Coordination Group must send a status report to the Coordination Group mailing list 24 hours prior to the meeting.
+The Coordination Group may meet face-to-face if deemed necessary.

 The home page of the Coordination Group, maintained by the Chair and Team contact, provides convenient access to: